Romaq/bigrig-scripts/FILESERVER.md

       root account!
    7. Enter your email, of course, and note the IP of various services before you close the window.
 Be sure to add `fileserver` as a new host in the `dns` local domain list.
+   8. Use your browser to connect to the [GUI](http://fileserver:12321).
+   9. In the web GUI, select `Networking/NFS Exports`, `Select all` and delete the existing exports unless you are comfortable setting up NFS securely.
+For the purpose of this network, we will be using SMB4 clients all the way for consistant behavior and security policy.
+   10. Select `System/Users and Groups`, `Create a new user`, then add yourself.
+I suggest "new group with the same name as user" and a secondary group of "users".
+Create.
+   12. Next, select `Servers/Samba Windows File Sharing`,